 Apps allow you to keep track of when your period starts, how long it lasts, and even how heavy your period is on different days, as well as other symptoms.
 A good app to be more in touch with yourself and your cycle is Clue.
 It’s not as “girly” as many other period apps, so good for people who don’t really like pink, flowers or butterflies.
-Another app, My Cycles, has many symptoms to choose from and you can keep track on them on a calendar.

 I’ve found period trackers really useful, I check where I am in my cycle and can plan whether I need to take stock & look after myself, or be particularly productive & take on challenges!

 If you are looking to get pregnant, then you should absolutely be noting down when your periods are taking place.
 The apps will use the data to tell you when you’ll most likely be ovulating, giving you an indicator of your fertile days during the cycle.
 And, if you become pregnant, then you can accurately tell your doctor or midwife the date of your last period so they can estimate your due date.
 On apps such as Flutter you can note down a lot of detail useful to track your fertility – including basal temperature!

 Remember though, that despite being able to track your cycle, period apps are not a way of contraception.
 (But they can help you to remember taking your pill, such as Flo.health, which sends you reminders!)

 I haven’t used an app for a while, but it was useful to know exactly when my last period was to let the doctor know when I discovered I was pregnant.